Update on TRTP Construction in Chino HillsClick to toggle navigation breadcrumbs.

 To receive weekly construction updates, please call us at (877) 795-8787 or email at firstname.lastname@example.org (write weekly construction updates on the subject line).

-In observance of the Memorial Day holiday, there will be no work on Monday, May 25.
+In observance of the Independence Day holiday, there will be no work on Friday, July 3 and Saturday July 4.

-During the period May 25 – May 31 construction activities as part of Southern California Edison’s (SCE’s) Tehachapi Renewable Transmission Project (TRTP) will include the following:
+During the period of June 29 – July 5 construction activities as part of Southern California Edison’s (SCE’s) Tehachapi Renewable Transmission Project (TRTP) will include the following:

 |Surveying, dust control, and vegetation net inspection||- Throughout the project route|